autogluon/autogluon/docs/tutorials/course/fairbo.md

 results_df.head()
 ```

-Let's see the empirical probability that the *constrained* BO procedure finds an fair model (with respect to the constraint of DPS < 0.01), the average DSP and classification error.
+Let's see the empirical probability that the *constrained* BO procedure finds a fair model (with respect to the constraint of DPS < 0.01), the average DSP and classification error.

 ```python